 As with other spots in the world, try to snorkel in the mornings.
 The winds tend to pick up in the afternoons, and the best sea life and calmest waters are almost always had on morning trips.
 So avoid afternoon snorkel boat trips.
 And we recommend you avoid boat trips out to the atolls if the winds have been up.

 You want to go during the non-rainy season.
 The wet season starts around May in the south and June in the north, and lasts until November.
 With the rain comes mosquitoes, which is not fun and possibly dangerous.

 We went during April.
-The weather was perfect, and the prices were not as high as a few months earlier, and it was not as crowded.
-The down side was that we tried for days and days to get a boat trip to Bacalar Chico, but never managed, because there was not enough people signing up for the trip.
+The weather was good, and the prices were not as high as a few months earlier, and it was not as crowded.
+The downside was that we tried for days and days to get a boat trip to Bacalar Chico, but never managed, because there was not enough people signing up for the trip.

 Oh, the third reason not to go during the wet season, hurricanes.

-For the purpose of snorkeling, you are going to want to spend most of your time at either Ambergris Caye, or if you like things a little less touristy, then Caye Caulker.
+For the purpose of snorkeling, the best place to stay would be on one of the outer atolls, Turneffe or Glover’s Reef.
+The most popular place to stay is Ambergris Caye, but if you like things a little less touristy, then you could try Caye Caulker.
 You may also want to spend a little time at Placencia, where you can take some nice snorkel boat trips from.
-Or it is also possible to stay out on one of the outer atolls.
-See TripAdvisor for reviews on hotels in Belize.
+See TripAdvisor for reviews of hotels in Belize.

 Avoid Belize City

-Belize City is very poor, and has a bit of crime directed at tourists, so we recommend you avoid spending any time there.
+Belize City has a lot of obvious poverty, and has a bit of crime directed at tourists, so we recommend you avoid spending any time there.
 Plus there is really no snorkeling available from Belize City.

 Don’t Forget Vaccinations

-We have really enjoyed the Belize culture, particularly lazing around drinking Belikin Beer.
-Just about everyone we met was kind in this poor country, and the mix of cultures and languages was a real treat (but we were thankful they spoke English also).
+We enjoyed the Belize culture, particularly lazing around drinking Belikin Beer.
+Just about everyone we met was kind in this country, and the mix of cultures and languages was a real treat (but we were thankful they spoke English also).